Tumpak Sewu | The Most Spectacular Waterfall In Java Indonesia

 Although such a unique wonder, the waterfall is still undisturbed by mass tourism and there is a good chance of meeting just a few people on the day especially if visiting on week day and early in the morning.
 On our trip, for at least 2 hours we were the only ones.
 Later on we only saw about 10 other people.

 Check this post for an East Java Route and other attractions in East Java.
-This post also includes information on transport from Malang to Tumpak Sewu Waterfall in Lumajang and accommodation option close to the waterfall.
+The post includes information on transport from Malang to Tumpak Sewu Waterfall in Lumajang and accommodation option close to the waterfall.

 Tumpak Sewu Waterfall Viewpoint